reactive-python/reactpy-django/docs/features/decorators.md

 ??? question "How do I render a simple `idom.html` snippet if authentication fails?"

+    You can use a `idom.html` snippet within the `fallback` argument, as seen below.

     ```python title="components.py"
     from django_idom.decorators import auth_required
     from django_idom.hooks import use_websocket